he-zh/he-zh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I currently am visiting [Prof. Arthur Gretton](https://www.gatsby.ucl.ac.uk/~gretton/)'s group at [Gatsby Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit), University College London, working on kernel-based  statistical testing of conditional independence.

 I am a PhD track student at the Department of Computer Science at [University of British Columbia](https://www.ubc.ca), where I am lucky to be advised by [Prof. Danica J. Sutherland](https://djsutherland.ml).
+Currently, I am  visiting [Prof. Arthur Gretton](https://www.gatsby.ucl.ac.uk/~gretton/)'s group at [Gatsby Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit), University College London, working on kernel-based  statistical testing of conditional independence.
-Before that, I received my Master degree in 2023 advised by [Prof. Zengchang Qin](https://scholar.google.com/citations?user=gl_tc8IAAAAJ&hl=zh-CN) and Bachelor degree in 2020, from [Beihang University](https://ev.buaa.edu.cn).
+I received my Master degree in 2023 and Bachelor degree in 2020, from [Beihang University](https://ev.buaa.edu.cn).

 My research interests span the areas of statistical machine learning and deep learning.
 I am excited to delve into when and why the models and algorithms work (or do not work).